How to Get From Penang to Taman Negara

 Travelling in a group?
 Especially if you’re on vacation with your family, you might be thinking of taking a direct taxi from Penang to Taman Negara.

 Sadly, this is an uncommon route so you might have a hard time finding a driver who’s willing to take on this journey.
-You can always ask your hotel for assistance, but be prepared to pay at least 1 MYR ($260.00) for the 8.5-hour taxi ride from Penang to Taman Negara.
+You can always ask your hotel for assistance, but be prepared to pay at least 1,170 MYR ($295) for the taxi ride from Penang to Taman Negara that lasts for 8.5 hours.

 If you don’t mind paying that much, but are not having any luck in finding a driver, you can also divide this trip into 2 taxis – one from Penang to Cameron Highlands and then another one to Taman Negara.